 The third moment—the “speculative” or “positively rational” (EL §§79, 82) moment—grasps the unity of the opposition between the first two determinations, or is the positive result of the dissolution or transition of those determinations (EL §82 and Remark to §82).
 Here, Hegel rejects the traditional, reductio ad absurdum argument, which says that when the premises of an argument lead to a contradiction, then the premises must be discarded altogether, leaving nothing.
 As Hegel suggests in the Phenomenology, such an argument

 is just the skepticism which only ever sees pure nothingness in its result and abstracts from the fact that this nothingness is specifically the nothingness of that from which it results.
-(PhG §79)
+(PhG-M §79)

 There are several features of this account that Hegel thinks raise his dialectical method above the arbitrariness of Plato’s dialectics to the level of a genuine science.
 First, because the determinations in the moment of understanding sublate themselves, Hegel’s dialectics does not require some new idea to show up arbitrarily.
-Instead, the movement to new determinations is driven by the nature of the earlier determinations.
-Indeed, for Hegel, the movement is driven by necessity (see, e.g., EL Remarks to §§12, 42, 81, 87, 88).
-The nature of the determinations themselves drives or forces them to pass into their opposites.
+Instead, the movement to new determinations is driven by the nature of the earlier determinations and so “comes about on its own accord” (PhG-P §79).
+Indeed, for Hegel, the movement is driven by necessity (see, e.g., EL Remarks to §§12, 42, 81, 87, 88; PhG §79).
+The natures of the determinations themselves drive or force them to pass into their opposites.
 This sense of necessity—the idea that the method involves being forced from earlier moments to later ones—leads Hegel to regard his dialectics as a kind of logic.
-As he says in the Phenomenology, the method’s “proper exposition belongs to logic” (PhG §48).
+As he says in the Phenomenology, the method’s “proper exposition belongs to logic” (PhG-M §48).
 Necessity—the sense of being driven or forced to conclusions—is the hallmark of “logic” in Western philosophy.

 Third, because later determinations “sublate” earlier determinations, the earlier determinations are not completely cancelled or negated.
 On the contrary, the earlier determinations are preserved in the sense that they remain in effect within the later determinations.
 When Being-for-itself, for instance, is introduced in the logic as the first concept of ideality or universality and is defined by embracing a set of “something-others”, Being-for-itself replaces the something-others as the new concept, but those something-others remain active within the definition of the concept of Being-for-itself.
 The something-others must continue to do the work of picking out individual somethings before the concept of Being-for-itself can have its own definition as the concept that gathers them up.
 Being-for-itself replaces the something-others, but it also preserves them, because its definition still requires them to do their work of picking out individual somethings (EL §§95–6).